MarioRasconMerinoML/Machine_Learning/README.md

 - "Machine Learning with Pytorch and Scikit-Learn".
 S. Raschka, Y. (Hayden) liu, V. Mirjaili
 - "Grokking Deep Learning".
 A. Trask
 - "Deep Reinforcement Learning in Action".
 A. Zai, B. Brown.
+- "Deep Learning with TensorFlow and Keras" - Third Edition.
+A. Gulli, A. Kapoor,S.Pal

 Also the online book "Dive into Deep Learning", provides a great source of knowledge https://d2l.ai/